Logo Icon

 • The cheque was deposited into the bank but is yet to be realized.

-• Direct debits did by the bank on behalf of the customer.
+• The bank does direct debits on behalf of the customer.

 • The amount is deposited directly into the bank account.

-• Interest and dividends that are not collected by the bank.
+• Interest and dividends that the bank does not collect.

 • Direct payments made by the bank on behalf of the customers

-• Cheques that are deposited or bills discounted which is dishonored
+• Cheques that are deposited or bills discounted which is dishonoured

 Q5.
-Briefly explain the term favorable balance as per cash book
+Briefly explain the term favourable balance as per the cash book

-Ans: When the total of the debit column of the Cash Book is more than the total credit column of the Cash Book, it is known as a debit balance or favorable balance.
-A favorable balance is an asset to an account holder.
-A favorable balance can also be defined as a surplus of deposits over withdrawals.
+Ans: When the total of the debit column of the Cash Book is more than the total credit column of the Cash Book, it is known as a debit balance or favourable balance.
+A favourable balance is an asset to an account holder.
+A favourable balance can also be defined as a surplus of deposits over withdrawals.

 Q6.
 Enumerate the steps to ascertain the correct cash book balance.

-Ans: The difference between the cash book and passbook can arise due to some transactions that are recorded in the passbook not being present in the cash book.
+Ans: The difference between the cash book and the passbook can arise because some transactions recorded in the passbook are not present in the cash book.
 This can be rectified by recording those transactions in the cash book.
 The balance thus obtained is called an adjusted balance or amended balance.
 The following steps describe this process.

 • 1.
 Note bank balance as per cash book.